 What features should I consider with my gas water heater?

 Coverage for water heaters, and that includes gas traditionally runs anywhere between three to 12 years.
 While you’ll usually pay slightly more for longer-warranty models, they tend to have larger elements or burners that can speed up water heating.
 They also have thicker insulation for less heat loss.
 Choose a water heater with the most extended warranty available.

 Some water heaters have an anti-scale feature, which does just what it says it’s supposed to reduce the build-up of mineral scale at the bottom of the tank by swirling the water.
 It is true the scale can shorten the life of the heating element in a water heater.
 However, you don’t need to invest in such fancy features to get a water heater to last.
 All you need to do is find one with a solid 12-month warranty.
 These are the ones that have longer or thicker elements.

 3. Digital Displays

 The newer water heaters have easy-to-read digital displays that can help you monitor and customize your operation.
 Some have a “vacation” setting when you’re away.
 Others will show a tank and collector temperature along with other information, including pressure readings.

 Gas Water Heaters

 You owe your loyal and trusted gas water heater to treat it kindly.
 Part of that includes maintaining it regularly, being on the lookout for potential problems, and other issues.
-In the event it starts to leak or stop working, you need to call in the experts at Nick’s Plumbing and Air Conditioning Services.
+In the event it starts to leak or stop working, you need to call in the experts at Nick’s Plumbing Service.
 We’ll be more than happy to help you determine if your loyal companion who’s delivered your countless hot showers can be repaired or needs to be replaced.